-This scrambled tofu breakfast wrap recipe was inspired by my Easy Cheesy Vegan Quesadillas and pairs well with these Crispy Roasted Potato Bites.
+This scrambled tofu breakfast wrap recipe was inspired by my Easy Cheesy Vegan Quesadillas and my High-Protein Vegan Omelette that never sticks to the pan.
+It pairs well with these Crispy Roasted Potato Bites.

 Jump to: